How to Raise Meat Chickens on Your Homestead

 If you would prefer to raise a quick flock of meat birds in about 2 months and have a lot of tender breast meat, then Cornish X are probably your best bet.
 There is another hybrid available called ‘Freedom Rangers,’ but from the reading I’ve done, these hybrids are similar to Cornish X. They might be a bit slower growing and have brown feathers, so keep that in mind if you are thinking about trying them.
 I can’t speak from experience since I haven’t tried raising the Freedom Rangers.

 A More Humane Way to Do Chicken

 Although some folks think that raising Cornish X chickens is not humane, I must say I don’t see it the same way.
 Raising your own chickens at home allows you the opportunity to raise them in clean conditions with access to pasture and fresh food.
 You have the ability to butcher any bird early if they are getting too heavy for their skeletal structure.
-I am happy to know where my chicken comes from and that it isn’t mistreated or doused in chemicals before it reaches my plate.
+I am happy to know where my chicken comes from and that it isn’t mistreated or fed antibiotics before I eat it.
 How about you?

 What is your favorite breed of meat chicken?
-Do you prefer the fast growing hybrids or the heritage breeds?
+Share in the comments!

 This site is a participant in the Amazon Services LLC Associates Program.
 This affiliate advertising program allows me to earn fees by linking to Amazon.com and affiliated sites.
 You will not pay any extra for these products and I’ll earn a small commission to help support this free website.
 Be advised that Amazon places cookies on your browser.